only the fallen can see

 “Chunks of me

 break off.
-Don’t leave
+Don’t leaveme on the edge

-I am not sure whose blood
+of this knife—I am not sure whose blood

 I’ll draw.”